 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, the International Council on Clean Transportation (ICCT) reported significant greenhouse gas emissions associated with the steel supply chain for major automotive manufacturers.
-The GHG emissions intensity for steel used by Honda was approximately 3,000 kg CO2e per tonne, while for Nissan, it was about 2,300 kg CO2e per tonne.
-These figures highlight the carbon footprint of the steel industry, which is critical in the context of climate commitments.
-Currently, the ICCT has not disclosed specific reduction targets or initiatives aimed at decreasing their carbon emissions.
-This absence of defined targets suggests a need for further commitment to climate action within the organisation.
-The ICCT operates from the US and plays a vital role in promoting clean transportation and reducing emissions across the transportation sector.
-As the industry continues to evolve, the ICCT's focus on emissions from the supply chain, particularly in steel production, underscores the importance of addressing Scope 3 emissions in their climate strategy.
+In 2022, the International Council on Clean Transportation (ICCT) reported significant greenhouse gas emissions associated with the steel production for major automotive manufacturers.
+The emissions intensity for steel used by Honda was approximately 3,000 kg CO2e per tonne, while for Nissan, it was about 2,300 kg CO2e per tonne.
+Currently, there are no disclosed reduction targets or climate pledges from the ICCT, indicating a need for further commitment to specific emissions reduction initiatives.
+The organisation's focus on emissions intensity highlights the importance of addressing Scope 1, 2, and 3 emissions in the automotive and steel industries.
+As the ICCT is headquartered in the US, its efforts contribute to global climate commitments, emphasising the necessity for ongoing advancements in clean transportation and sustainable practices within the industry.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.